-If exploration goes well, West African Iron will have to issue up to 226 million more shares to the project's former owner, Skye Alliance Ressources Guinée, providing certain National Instrument 43-101 compliant resource milestones are met (such as an establishment of a multi-billion-tonne iron ore indicated resource grading at least 63% iron).
+If exploration goes well, West African Iron will have to issue up to 226 million more shares to the project's former owner, Skye Alliance Ressources Guinée SA, providing certain National Instrument 43-101-compliant resource milestones are met (such as the establishment of a multi-billion-tonne iron ore indicated mineral resource grading at least 63% iron).
 Guy Duport, West African Iron's new CEO, owns 49.8% of Skye Alliance.
-He and his partners have already received US$1 million and 24.5 million shares for vending the project, as well as the repayment of loans totaling about $2.87 million.
+He and his business partners have already received US$1 million and 24.5 million shares for vending the project, as well as the repayment of loans totalling approximately $2.87 million.

-Most importantly, the project is in a prospective territory.
-According to Reuters, major mining companies such as Rio Tinto (RIO-N, RIO-L), Vale (VALE-N), BHP Billiton (BHP-N, BLT-L) and ArcelorMittal (MT-N) plan to spend US$14 billion to develop iron ore projects throughout West Africa, deemed by many to be iron ore's new frontier.
+Most importantly, the project is in prospective territory.
+According to a recent Reuters article, major mining companies such as Rio Tinto (RIO-N, RIO-L), Vale (VALE-N), BHP Billiton (BHP-N, BLT-L) and ArcelorMittal (MT-N) have committed to spending plans totalling US$14 billion to develop iron ore projects throughout West Africa, deemed by many to iron ore's new frontier.

 Smaller players such as Bellzone Mining (BZM-L) have also made waves in the area.
-Last summer a Chinese company agreed to invest US$2.7 billion in a 286-km railway and port facilities for Bellzone's Kalia iron ore project in Guinea, in return for the right to buy 100% of the offtake (estimated at an eventual 50 million tonnes a year).
+Last summer, a Chinese company agreed to invest US$2.7 billion in a 286-km railway and port facilities for Bellzone's Kalia project in Guinea in return for the right to purchase 100% of the off-take (estimated at an eventual 50 million tonnes a year).

 Duport's Sky Alliance is the company's largest shareholder controlling 24.5 million shares for a 14% interest.
-Sam Magid's Peninsula Merchant Syndications, a Vancouver investment company, is the second largest with 19.9 million shares, or an 11% interest.
+Sam Magid's Peninsula Merchant Syndications, a Vancouver investment company, is the second-largest with 19.9 million shares, or an 11% interest.
 Peninsula bought the shares at 11¢ at a rather fortunate time, just one trading day before the exchange halted the stock on Dec.
 21, 2010.
-It resumed trading on April 1, 2011, and closed at 59¢, with 18.1 million shares traded.
+It resumed trading on April 1 and closed at 59¢, with 18.1 million shares traded.

 Insider trading reports show the promoter sold 2.3 million of his West African shares through Radcliffe on the stock's first day of trading, at the very charitable price of 56¢ each.